jerzyadamowski/rust-app/readme.md

 # rustup
-## Run rustup from node.
-Helpers for developing RUST in node friendly environment.
+## Run rustup-init from node.
+Set up your RUST.
+This is helper for developing RUST in NODE friendly environment.
 run:
 ```
-npx rustup
+npx rustup-init
 ```